Paouky/paouky-docs/docs/about-grin/scalability.md

     Building transactions and verifying them in MimbleWimble is trivial computationally and can easily be done on smartphones or raspberry pies

     remember to mention that the chain can actually become smaller

-    poelstra:

-    every single input can dissappear (besides coinbase), as well as any spent output. so a full verifier needs the following data: the chain of headers (showing that this is a valid blockchain), the list of unspent values, and a list of kernels